rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> rfdg.isTransitive()
     True

-By epistemic disjunctive fusion of the four *rankings*, the :py:class:`transitiveDigraphs.RankingsFusionDigraph` constructor computes a transitive asymmetrical partial digraph (see :numref:`RankingConsensus`  Lines 20, 32-33).
+By epistemic disjunctive fusion of the four *rankings*, the :py:class:`transitiveDigraphs.RankingsFusionDigraph` constructor computes a transitive asymmetric partial digraph (see :numref:`RankingConsensus`  Lines 20, 32-33).
 Notice in Lines 15-18 the unstable ranks of alternative *a1* (rank 2,5,6 and 7) which induce contradictory ranking results leadind to many incomparability situations.
 Ranking and ordering of partial relations do not give now the same result when such largely incomparable alternatives do appear.

 The generic :py:class:`~transitiveDigraphs.TransitiveDigraph` class provides therefore a :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method which iteratively extracts conjointly first and last choices --:ref:`initial and terminal kernels <Bipolar-Valued-Kernels-Tutorial-label>`-- as shown in :numref:`RankingConsensus1` Lines 2-6 below.